PeterHickman/predict_soccer_matches/README.md

      "2024-07-30"=>"home_win"}},
 ```

-The we walk over all the matches prior to the date we are trying to predict and write some historical data into `historical.txt`.
+Then we walk over all the matches prior to the date we are trying to predict and write some historical data into `historical.txt`.
 The format is understood by the next step but is basically

 ```
 ---